joangro/joangro.github.io/_posts/2020-02-03-resource-manager-list-all-projects.md

 However, there is an issue here:

-**If the organization has folders, the command won't search inside of them, therefore, if under an organization there is one or more folders, we won't be able to see them from the previous output, even if they are on the hierarchy under the organization!**
+**If the organization has folders, the command won't search for projects inside of them, therefore, if there is one or more folders under an organization, we will miss the projects that these folders contain, even if they are on the hierarchy under the organization!**

 ## The solution

-As I mentioned before, although the API doesn't directly provide us with the specific call that we need, we can use its resources to create a quick way to do what we need.
+As I mentioned before, although the API doesn't directly provide us with the specific method that we need, we can use its resources to create a quick way to do what we need.
 Since I like Python, we can do calls to the Resource Manager API by using the [Google API Python client](https://github.com/googleapis/google-api-python-client).

 We will also need a way to authenticate our calls to the API, we can use the [Google Auth Python Library](https://github.com/googleapis/google-auth-library-python) libraries for that regard.